yt-dlp/yt-dlp/README.md

     --write-annotations              Write video annotations to a
                                      .annotations.xml file
-    --no-write-annotations           Do not write video annotations (default) --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
+    --no-write-annotations           Do not write video annotations (default) --get-comments                   Retrieve video comments to be placed in the .info.json file
+    --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
                                      option)